Last Updated on August 29, 2022 by Jason Harris

 Repeat Results from the “Emotional Neglect Questionnaire”

 I want to proudly note here, I recently retook the “Emotional Neglect Questionnaire” noted above and scored 8 out of 22!
 Real healing from the prior 19 out of 22 a few years ago!
 Therapy and psychological education works!
 Who knew!
+(Addendum: I first wrote this article January of 2020.
+It’s now February 2022.
+I just took this questionnaire again and scored 2 out of 22.
+Continued healing and increased emotional centeredness has definitely happened in my life.
+For more on some of the details of what I’ve learned and experienced the past couple of years while healing further, please see THIS POST.)

 I have since learned, it is not at all uncommon to have relationships that are largely contingent upon having the same or similar religious cognitive constructs go south after leaving a high-demand religion, regardless of what the high-demand religion is.
 This is particularly the case if one is at all open about one’s experience leaving the high demand religion, and the reasons for doing so.
 This is understandable.
 Most of us really don’t appreciate having our world-view threatened, especially if literally our entire life is built around and upon that world-view.
 It can feel very much like an attack upon the very substance of our psyches.